-It was surreal that my dad was slowing disappearing from Alzheimer's, and I was losing the amazing person who raised me and was my biggest cheerleader.
+It was surreal that my dad was slowly disappearing from Alzheimer's, and I was losing the amazing person who raised me and was my biggest cheerleader.

 Each day presented new challenges, but nothing stood out as much as having to help him with his showering - I had to improvise with solutions so I would not invade his privacy.
 This experience gave me the idea to create The Wrap.